kamailio/kamailio-docs/kamailio-kemi-framework/docs/core.md

 `void KSR.dbg("msg")`

+Write a log message to DEBUG level.

 ### void KSR.err(...) ###

 `void KSR.err("msg")`

+Write a log message to ERROR level.

 ### void KSR.info(...) ###

 `void KSR.info("msg")`

+Write a log message to INFO level.

 ### oid KSR.log(...) ###

 `void KSR.log("level", "msg")`

+Write a log message specifying the level value.
+The level parameter can be:

+  * "dbg"
+  * "info"
+  * "warn"
+  * "crit"
+  * "err"

+If level value is not matched, then "err" log level is used.

 ### KSR.drop(...) ###

 `void KSR.drop()`

+Set the DROP flag, so at the end of KEMI script execution, the SIP request branch or the SIP response is not forwarded.

+Note: it doesn't not stop the execution of KEMI script, see KSR.x.drop() for an alternative with that purpose.

 ### KSR.is_myself(...) ###